Through this task, you will learn how to:

 authPolicy: MUTUAL_TLS is uncommented (doesn’t have a

-When running Istio auth-enabled services, you can use curl in one service’s envoy to send request to other services.
+When running Istio with mutual TLS authentication turned on, you can use curl in one service’s envoy to send request to other services.
 For example, after starting the BookInfo sample application you can ssh into the envoy container of

 productpage service, and send request to other services by curl.